CrossRef/event-data-user-guide/docs/data/duplication.md

 ## Duplication in the Event Data Service

-The Event Data Service places a unique constraint on Event IDs.
+The Event Data service places a unique constraint on Event IDs.
 This means that Event ID `49578f7c-9009-4a13-994a-9c251a4daafd`, for example, can only ever occur once.
 The services places **no other constraints** on the uniqueness of any aspect of the data.

 This means that, for example, the following things are possible: